Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Theory

 \subsection{SMILE Acquisition}

 Following our subsequent analysis, we present SMILE, a solution that can overcome the intrinsic limitations of current methods, facilitating the direct incorporation of standard 2D parallel imaging reconstruction techniques.
-The SMILE acquisition has two main steps: \begin{itemize} \item Adopt an extended FOV along PE to encompass all slice image regions of interest without overlapping. \item Phase modulate PE lines of each slice linearly to distribute slices' ROI within the extended FOV. \end{itemize} Slice phase modulation can be achieved using RF excitation phases or gradient blips, with the latter being restricted to inter-slice phase differences linearly proportional to inter-slice distances.
+The SMILE acquisition has two main steps: \begin{itemize} \item Adopt an extended FOV along PE to encompass all slice image regions of interest without overlapping.
+Note, the extended FOV does not necessarily have to be a multiple of the MB factor. \item Phase modulate PE lines of each slice linearly to distribute slices' ROI within the extended FOV.
+Note that different slices can be shifted arbitrarily within the extended FOV. \end{itemize} Slice phase modulation can be achieved using RF excitation phases or gradient blips, with the latter being restricted to inter-slice phase differences linearly proportional to inter-slice distances.
 RF phase modulation, given its higher degree of freedom, allows for arbitrary inter-slice phase differences.
 Notably, SMILE phase modulation need not be restricted to CAIPI; any RF modulation that shifts slice images without ROI overlap is possible.
 SMILE permits full sampling and arbitrary PE undersampling over the extended FOV, enhancing incoherent sampling for compressed sensing reconstruction versus superimposed single-slice FOV k-space acquisition \cite{larkman2001use, breuer2005controlled, demirel2021improved}.
 SMILE does not necessarily require separate calibration data.
 Autocalibration signal region or extra-dimensional averaging \cite{feng2014golden} allows valid extraction of linear prediction kernels or coil sensitivity maps.
 However, systematic studies investigating sampling and reconstruction from this perspective are lacking.